 Important!
 Make sure all propellers are removed before configuring your quad on the bench to avoid accident.

-2. Put the quad on a level surface, and calibrate ACC
+2. Put the quad on a level surface, and calibrate the ACC

 3. Now move the quad around in your hand, and see if the 3D model follows the same movement